AlbertoFemenias/terragrunt-demo/README.md

             └── terragrunt.hcl      # Environment-level configuration (pro)
     ```

     There are no `backend.tf` files!
-If you take a peak at the environment `terragrunt.hcl` you will see that values like the client's name are inherited instead of repeated.
+If you take a peek at the environment `terragrunt.hcl` you will see that values like the client's name are inherited instead of repeated.

 3. Navigate to the `terraform/client1/dev` folder and run a `terraform init`.
 The bucket and the dynamo table do not exist, you have to create them manually to store the state.

 4. Now open `terragrunt/client1/dev/terragrunt.hcl`: there is no backend bucket defined in there.

-5. Go look and look for it inside `terragrunt/terragrunt.hcl`.
+5. Look for it inside `terragrunt/terragrunt.hcl`.
 Then check that the state bucket `tgshowcase-terraform-state-bucket` does not exist in your account (https://eu-west-1.console.aws.amazon.com/s3/home?region=eu-west-1).

 6. Let's try to run `terragrunt plan` at `terragrunt/client1/dev`.
-Allow terragrunt to create the s3 bucket.
+Allow Terragrunt to create the s3 bucket.

 7. Observe how the [DynamoDB table](https://eu-west-1.console.aws.amazon.com/dynamodbv2/home?region=eu-west-1#table?name=terragrunt-tf-lock) was created together with the bucket.